 Tables 7 and 8 both show that Bond Farm HEI would not fill during 2014, a year with low wet season rainfall.
-Recommended refinements are included in the final report for the operating protocols for the Bond Farm HEI and Southwest Aggregates Reservoir inflow pumps so that the priorities for turning on both pumps may be varied through a series of sensitivity tests to obtain simulation results where Bond Farm HEI is filled to full capacity before the Southwest Aggregates Reservoir is filled during all simulation years.
-One possible approach is to have different operating rules for dry years where the Southwest Aggregates Reservoir inflow pump turns on at a higher trigger elevation, which will maximize inflows to the Bond Farm HEI.
+Refinements are recommended for the operating protocols for the Bond Farm HEI and Southwest Aggregates Reservoir inflow pumps so that filling the Bond Farm HEI has a higher priority than filling the Southwest Aggregates Reservoir.